marcelofern/marcelofern.github.io/notes/programming_languages/assembly/intel_x64_instruction_set.md

 If the ZF (zero flag) is set to 0, it means that the mask worked.
 If it's set to 1, the mask didn't work.
 It sounds a bit counter-intuitive.

-Special use: It can be used to check if the value of a register is zero:
+Special use: It can be used to check if the value of a register is zero, positive, or negative (signed flag/zero flag/carry flag).

 ```asm
   ; jump to L4 if esi is zero